-The Sedgwick County Counselors Office Legal Affairs Officer is responsible for providing legal advice and guidance to Sedgwick County Emergency Management and the Sedgwick County Board of County Commissioners pertaining to all emergency management issues and concerns.
+The Sedgwick County Counselors Office Legal Affairs Officer is responsible for providing legal advice and guidance to emergency management and the Sedgwick County Board of County Commissioners all emergency management issues and concerns.
 The staffing of this position is the responsibility of the Sedgwick County Counselors Office.
 Sedgwick County Counselors Office Legal Affairs Officers are responsible for supporting requests about actions that require a legal opinion regarding jurisdictional policy and authority by ordinances, statutes and under state and federal laws (e.g., evacuations, quarantines, etc.).